-It may not always be possible to collect PROs from all study participants, e.g. due to non-availability of questionnaires in appropriate languages (see SPIRIT-18a(iii)-PRO Extension),9 literacy requirements or due to cognitive function (see SPIRIT-18a(iv)-PRO Extension).
-These PRO-relevant exclusions typically should not preclude the affected participants from enrolling in the trial, unless the PRO is the primary outcome.
-Evidence suggests eligibility criteria as stated in trial protocols often differ from what is finally reported in the trial publication,40 and data on use of other language or culturally appropriate PRO instruments is often missing from the protocol.^{13 41}
+It may not always be possible to collect PROs from all study participants, for example, due to non-availability incl of questionnaires in appropriate languages (see SPIRIT-18a(iii)-PRO Extension),9 literacy requirements or due to cognitive function (see SPIRIT-18a(iv)-PRO Extension).
+These PRO-relevant exclusions typically should not trial, unless the PRO is the primary outcome.
+Evidence suggests eligibility criteria as stated rela differ from what is finally reported in the trial publicaited to texi tion,41 and data on use of other language or culturally appropriate PRO instruments is often missing from the protocol.^{13 42}

-Where the needs of specific groups have been identified (e.g. not fluent in English) but not accommodated in the study protocol (e.g. non-English language versions not available, assistance with reading and writing English version not permitted), this should be stated, and the rationale for the sampling method described and justified.
+Where the needs of specific groups have been identified (eg, not fluent in English) but not accommotified (eg, not fluent in English) but not accommo-dated in the study protocol (eg, non-English language versions not available, assistance with reading and writing English version not permitted), this should be stated, and the rationale for the sampling method described and justified.
 Trialists should aim to be as inclusive as possible.
 Given the significance of PROs, the research community has a moral obligation to, where possible, to address gaps in availability of culturally validated PRO instruments.
-In the meantime, the implications for generalisability of findings should be discussed in subsequent publications.18
+In the meantime, the implications for generalisability of findings should be similar techno discussed in subsequent publications.19

+SPIRIT-12-PRO Extension

-SPIRIT-12-PRO Extension: Specify the PRO concepts/domains used to evaluate the intervention (e.g., overall health-related quality of life, specific domain, specific symptom) and, for each one, the analysis metric (e.g., change from baseline, final value, time to event) and the principal time point or period of interest.
+Specify the PRO concepts/domains used to evaluate the intervention (eg, overall HRQL, specific domain, specific symptom) and, for each one, the analysis metric (eg, change from baseline, final value, time to event) and the principal timepoint or period of interest.

-Trial name: Evaluating different rate control therapies in permanent atrial fibrillation: A prospective, randomised, open-label, blinded endpoint trial comparing digoxin and betablockers as initial rate control therapy (RATE-AF)
+Trial name: evaluating different rate control therapies in permanent atrial fibrillation: a prospective, randomised, open-label, blinded endpoint trial comparing digoxin and beta-blockers as (RATE-AF)